There is nothing like a homemade fresh strawberry pie!

 You’ll need: Fresh strawberries, strawberry gelatin powder*, cornstarch, and sugar.

 You’ll also need a cooked and cooled crust.
 You can purchase one ready made or make my mix in the pan pie crust, which is what I did.
 It works out wonderfully with this pie!
-I wanted a bit thicker crust so I made a recipe and a half and then had room to play with it a bit at the top edges and make it prettier 🙂
+I wanted a bit thicker crust so I made a double and then had room to play with it a bit at the top edges and make it prettier 🙂

 Rinse your strawberries and cut the tops off.
 Also remove any bottoms that are on the un-pretty side :).